Try a fresh, new hairstyle.

 26. Twisted Updo

-Paired with statement sunnies, you’re all set to traipse into spring.
+Paired with statement sunnies, you’re all set to traipse into the new season.

 27. Twisted Low Bun